 If you've broken 80, even once, you've achieved something many golfers spend years chasing.

 Knowing how far each club travels is one of the foundations of better scoring.
-If you're unsure about your distances, check out our guide on How Far Should You Hit Each Golf Club?
+If you're unsure about your distances, have a read of how far you should hit each golf club.

-A professional Golf Club Fitting can help ensure your clubs match your swing and ability level, helping you get the most from your game.
+A professional golf club fitting can help ensure your clubs match your swing and ability level, and if you would rather work on the swing itself, our golf lessons and coaching are usually the faster route.

 If you're enjoying golf, improving gradually and occasionally surprising yourself with a great shot, you're probably doing just fine.